Chapter 19 (Legion)

-"Chapter 19" is the eleventh episode and season finale of the second season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 19th overall episode of the series and was written by series creator Noah Hawley and directed by Keith Gordon.
+"Chapter 19" is the eleventh episode and season finale of the second season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and directed by Keith Gordon.
 It originally aired on FX on June 12, 2018.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he joins the government agency Division 3 to prevent his nemesis, fellow psychic mutant Amahl Farouk, from finding his original body.
 In the episode, David finally has his battle against Farouk, all while Syd seeks to stop David from becoming evil.

 According to Nielsen Media Research, the episode was seen by an estimated 0.315 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received mixed reviews from critics.
 Critics praised the performances, narrative and visual style.
 David's actions, however, drew polarized reactions; some found it bold with potential scenarios, while others derided it as character assassination.

 Plot

-David (Dan Stevens) and Farouk (Navid Negahban) fight a mental battle, where Farouk seems to overpower David.
-However, in the distance, Lenny (Aubrey Plaza) uses the paintball weapon to hit the Choke, which emits a frequency that hits Farouk and David.
-The scene then is interrupted by a three-year time jump, with a glimpse of Oliver (Jemaine Clement) and Melanie (Jean Smart), who now live in the ice cube, with both noting that Syd (Rachel Keller) was betrayed by David.
+David and Farouk fight a psychic battle, where Farouk seems to overpower David.
+However, in the distance, Lenny uses the paintball weapon to hit the Choke, which emits a frequency that hits Farouk and David.
+The scene then is interrupted by a three-year time jump, with a glimpse of Oliver and Melanie, who now live in the ice cube, with both noting that Syd was betrayed by David.

 Back to the present, and without their powers, David brutally attacks Farouk.
 As David is about to kill him, Syd arrives at the scene, having escaped from the underground.
 Syd confronts David on his perceived dark nature and how he seemed to enjoy killing many of his enemies.
 She then pulls out a gun and despite David's pleas, she shoots him.
-The scene then jumps to a dream sequence where David winds up in his childhood bedroom, with a Narrator (Jon Hamm) explaining certain concepts on a television.
+The scene then jumps to a dream sequence where David winds up in his childhood bedroom, with a Narrator explaining certain concepts on a television.
 An alternate version of David suggests that the delusion is that David believes himself to be a good person, claiming he isn't.